Joedang/i3bindpage/README.md

 This provides some simple HTML for the start of the output file.

 # TODO
-- [ ] Read from a config file, rather than having the config in the head of the script.
+- [P] Read from a config file, rather than having the config in the head of the script.
     - [ ] Allow that config to override `main.css`.
 - [ ] Maybe use a couple of arrays rather than the giant case statement in `translateKeys()`?
 - [ ] Look into light-weight programs that can display things as a pop-up.
 - [ ] Do the layout for my CM Storm, so there's another example of a keyboard with lots of function keys.
 - [ ] Maybe do an example with some depiction of a mouse with lots of buttons.
+- [ ] Get rid of the Sed and Cat dependencies for KoolKid Points™.